profan/XenkoByteSized/README.md

 ### Misc Considerations
 Of the most important bits to consider here are:
-* The main renderer only renders the sprites for each of the render target textures, (Group 31), while the render targets render everything **except** Group 31 (can be observed by looking at the **RenderMask** in the GraphicsCompositor for each renderer).
+* The main renderer renders only the sprites for each of the render textures, (Group 31 in our case), while the render targets render everything **except** Group 31 (can be observed by looking at the **RenderMask** in the GraphicsCompositor for each renderer).
 * I created a [special script](XenkoByteSized/SplitScreen/Screen.cs) which just takes the center offset at which to place the render texture on screen, a reference to the render texture, the render group it should be in (to not be rendered by the split screen cameras) and creates the sprite for it.
 * I made sure the main camera goes through a forward renderer without postfx (so render left and apply postfx, render right and apply postfx, then the main path composits but does not apply postfx).